shreyjain711/options-research/README.md

 ## daily progress

+#### 20240202
+✔️ Options data read from drive <br>
+✔️ pnl generation for each date and option levels

 #### 20240201
 ✔️ read back nifty prices in to notebook <br>
 ✔️ options chain data extracted since 20240129 <br>